tkem/openlap/README.rst

 In a nutshell, Open Lap lets you

-- Connect your mobile device via Bluetooth (using Carrera AppConnect®) or a suitable serial to USB adapter.
+- Connect your mobile device via Bluetooth using Carrera AppConnect®, or a suitable serial to USB adapter.
 - Take it easy during free practice, or compete in lap or time based qualifying and race sessions.
 - Selectively track times for both autonomous and pace cars.
 - Adjust vehicle speed, brake force and fuel tank size for each car individually, even during a race or qualifying session.
+- Get informed about important events, such as fastest laps or low fuel conditions, by personalized voice messages.

 This project is still at an early stage, so there will be some features missing and it may not always work as expected.
 Please feel